 Which proxy server details do you need from your provider?

 First, collect the SOCKS5 proxy server information from your provider.
 You will need the IP address (or hostname), port, username, and password.
-If you are using a provider like LycheeIP, you can easily generate these credentials from your dashboard, ensuring you have a clean, high-uptime residential or datacenter IP ready for connection.
+If you are using a provider like LycheeIP, you can easily generate these credentials from your dashboard, so you can choose an appropriate residential or datacenter IP ready for connection.

 How do you add SOCKS5 to the Proxy Servers list and test it?